iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 From the experimental results, we can see that
 1. The centralized value function of MAPPO did not provide effective performance improvements.
 The independent value functions for each agent made the multi-agent learning more robust.
-2. Introducing global information into the critic improves the learning efficiency of IPPO.
+2. Introducing global information into the value function improves the learning efficiency of IPPO.

 ### Discussion

 In this blog post, we take a deeper look at the relationship between MAPPO and IPPO from the perspective of code and experiments.
-Our conclusions are: **IPPO with global information is all you need.** According to the principle of CTDE, the centralized value function in MAPPO should be easier to learn than IPPO and unbiased.
+Our conclusion is: **IPPO with global information is all you need.** According to the principle of CTDE, the centralized value function in MAPPO should be easier to learn than IPPO and unbiased.
 Then why is IPPO, better than paradigms like MAPPO, more useful?
 We propose tree hypotheses:

 1. The independent value functions increase policy diversity and improve exploration capabilities.
 2. The independent value functions are ensemble learning, making the PPO algorithm more robust in unstable multi-agent environments.